Wednesday, 13 November 2024

 In closing, improved public transport service in the west is a must.
 The growing population in my suburbs and my region requires a transportation system that is reliable, efficient and accessible to all residents – all Victorians living in the west.
 More buses on the road would reduce congestion, cut air pollution and provide a sustainable alternative to private vehicle use.
 It is time the Allan Labor government took some action to deliver reliable public transport services to Victorians in the western suburbs.

 Katherine COPSEY (Southern Metropolitan) (11:18): The Greens will be supporting this motion today, and I thank Mr Ettershank for bringing this important topic into the chamber for debate.
 We are living through a cost-of-living crisis and a climate crisis, and both of these require us to invest far more heavily in public transport in all its forms.
-The scale and the immediacy of both these crises demand we act at a scale that is simply not business as usual.
+The scale and the immediacy of both these crises demand we act at a scale that is not simply business as usual.
 I recently updated the chamber that in this climate crisis we have seen yet again that emissions from the transport sector continue to go up.
 They are projected to be the largest contributor to Australian emissions by 2030.

 My adjournment to the Minister for Public and Active Transport recently called for action to reform Melbourne’s public transport network with more frequent services that will get more people on board as one of the key strategies for bringing down transport emissions.
 Better bus services can be delivered quickly, and they require minimal infrastructure investment compared to other modes.
 They could be easily mobilised to provide options to those Victorian communities which have few or literally no public transport options at the moment.